[Image: A bland banner that says “Raising Luminaries Resource Roundup January”]

 This is a long toolkit, so here are some quick-jump links to make things easier:

 I get it.
 There is a lot to parse here.
 If you want weekly reminders when I update these resources and publish new podcasts, join the email list.

 Check out our Luminary Wordbank, where we’ve got simple kid-friendly definitions for big concepts.

 Posts may contain affiliate links, which allow me to earn a commission at no extra cost to you.
-If you’re into supporting libraries (please do!) more than consumerism, you can also support BFL on Patreon.
+If you’re into supporting libraries (please do!) more than consumerism, you can support Raising Luminaries directly.
 Check out the full affiliate disclosure along with my statement of accountability on how I try to support my family without exploiting our community.

 Significant Dates & Events in January

 Here are the themes and events we’ve discuss with the Earthquakes, along with simple, practical guides and resources to keep pushing for change.

 None of us can do it all – so pick one topic to introduce or revisit each month (or week, if you’re ambitious) and take one action to start a family discussion.